awbush/jquery-fastLiveFilter/README.md

 - callback: A callback method which will be given the number of items left in the list.
 - selector: By default, the plugin will match the filter against the text of the `li`.
 If specifed, the selector will be applied to the `li` and the resulting text will be used instead. **WARNING:** Use of complex selectors may reduce performance significantly, especially in large lists!
 - hideOnInit: true/false; Hides all the list items after initialization.
 Default: false
+- hideIfEmpty: true/false; Hides all list items if the search field is empty.
+Default: false

 Example: